 In 2006, she followed her childhood dream and went to Kenya.
 She successfully established the I-Care company, developing, producing and distributing washable sanitary napkins for disadvantaged girls and women.

-By means of trial and error, research, training and learning from the masters, Chantal discovered how her chains of the past and limited beliefs prevented her from being the Leading Lady of her life and thrive.
+By means of trial and error, research, training and learning from the masters, Chantal discovered how her inner glass ceiling and limited beliefs prevented her from being the Leading Lady of her life and thrive.

 Over the years she had the opportunity to create awareness, and inspire and encourage people.